adunning/scribes-readers-texts/index.md

 # Course materials

-Supporting the in-class assignments, we will read these books over the course of the term, which you can use either online or in printed form:
+You won't need to buy a textbook for this course, as there are a range of materials that we'll use online and in print.
+All books are available on reserve in the Kelly Library.
+Supporting the in-class assignments, we will read these books over the course of the term:

 - L.D.
 Reynolds and N.G.
 Wilson, *Scribes and Scholars: A Guide to the Transmission of Greek and Latin Literature,* 4th ed.
 (Oxford: Oxford University Press, 2013).
 - R.J.
 Tarrant, [*Texts, Editors, and Readers: Methods and Problems in Latin Textual Criticism,*](https://doi.org/cxkv) Roman Literature and Its Contexts (Cambridge: Cambridge University Press, 2016).

-You will also want to master the following reference works on Western palaeography:
+You will also want to familiarize yourself the following reference works on Western palaeography:

 - Bernhard Bischoff, [*Latin Palaeography: Antiquity and the Middle Ages,*](https://doi.org/gd6cws) trans.
 Daibhm O. Cróinin and David Ganz (Cambridge: Cambridge University Press, 1990).
 - Michelle P. Brown, *A Guide to Western Historical Scripts from Antiquity to 1600* (Toronto: University of Toronto Press, 1990).